project-SIMPLE/simple.template.unity/README.md

 ### Quick Start

-Once the repository is cloned, you can import it as a Unity project using the right Editor version and start working.
+1. Once the repository is cloned, import it as a Unity project. **Make sure to use the right Editor version**.
+2. Drag and drop in the Scene the `Managers` and `XR Interaction Setup` from the `Prefabs` folder.
+3. In the GameObject `Managers/Game Manager`, drag and drop the GameObject `XR Interaction Setup` in the `Player` field of section `Base GameObjects`.
+4. Create a 3D object in your scene (a cube for instance) and drag it into the field `Ground`  of section `Base GameObjects`.
+5. Specify the IP address and the port of the middleware in the GameObject `Connection Manager`  (child of GameObject `Managers`).

 ## Documentation